The Basics of Float Switches | Guide

 Stem-mounted Float Switches

-Stem-mounted float switches constrain the movement of the float to up-and-down along a stem, and operate on a one-float-one-level basis.
-Stem-mounted float switches can be as simple as a single-point switch with a single float on one stem or they can be complex multi-point switches with as many as seven floats on a single stem.
+Stem-mounted float switches constrain the movement of the float to up-and-down along a stem.
+They operate on a one-float-one-level basis.
+Stem-mounted float switches can be simple or complex—ranging from a single-point switch with a single float on one stem to multi-point switches with up to seven floats on a single stem.
 Single-point float switches can be found in both vertical and horizontal orientations.

 Cable-suspended Float Switches

 Cable-suspended float switches, on the other hand, are as free as the cables they are attached to.
-If you don’t tether a cable-suspended float switch, it will go with the flow, as far as the cable allows!
+An untethered cable-suspended float switch will flow as far as the cable allows.
 While cable-suspended float switches are all mechanically pretty equivalent (float and cable), they can be much more electrically diverse than stem-mounted float switches.
 Cable float switches can be simple, with a single point that controls a switch, or more complex, with up to four switch points and built-in hysteresis.

 Almost all electrical float switches work by using a magnet to open and close a reed switch.